MINGLIBRIAN/rokid/README.md

 #### DB and Cache

 Because wrting operation is really painful for MySQL, Redis is introduced for checking if the record is updated (only check stock information, because this is where our interest lies) and remove duplicated item.
-And this step is done in the crawler pipeline.
+And Redis is powerful for frequent query, so it can be useful when load increases in future.
+This step is done in the crawler pipeline.

 #### Server